Debunking Window Tint Myths Florida Drivers Still Believe

 Many drivers hear different things from friends, social media, and random shops.
 A lot of that advice is based on myths.
 Those myths can lead to illegal tint, poor visibility, weak heat control, and money wasted on film that does not hold up in real life.
 As spring days stretch longer and the sun hits harder, it helps to know what is true and what is not.

-We work with drivers in Fort Myers and across Lee County who want real relief from the sun, not just darker windows.
+Fort Myers and across Lee County who want real relief from the sun, not just darker windows.
 Using quality LLumar window film and professional installation, we see what works every day.
 Let us clear up some of the most common window tinting myths so you can make smart choices before the hotter months arrive.

 Myth 1: Darkest Tint Is Always the Best Choice